mikrdgz/recharge-docs/docs/handling-products.md

 In a headless environment, you are responsible for syncing your external product catalog data into ReCharge.
 The best way to do this is by taking advantage of webhooks available on your existing platform and building a middlware controller that can receive webhooks payloads and then make appropriate changes to your catalog in ReCharge.

-### Creating products manually
-You can create products manually via the [Control Panel](https://support.rechargepayments.com/hc/en-us/articles/360008830873-Creating-subscription-rulesets), if preferred.
-Doing so will reduce the steps your app will need to take to begin offering ReCharge subscriptions via API.

-## Maintaing products in ReCharge with a cron job
+## Maintaining products in ReCharge with a cron job
-For custom ecommerce platforms or instances when your platform does not support webhooks, you will build an internal service  directly polls ReCharge's Product API for changes.
-This could be a cron job that runs at an interval to pull product data from your platform and sync it to ReCharge.
-The ideal outcome is your platform's product catalog is asynchronously synced with ReCharge's in near real-time.
+For custom ecommerce platforms or instances when your platform does not support webhooks, you will build an internal service that syncs your data with ours.
+This could be a cron job that runs at an interval to pull product data from your platform and syncs it to ReCharge's product catalog.
+The ideal outcome is your platform's product catalog is asynchronously tied to ReCharge's in near real-time.

 <!--!theme: warning -->